 If you’re going to use them for a smoothie, then you will be happy to know that you will end up with a creamier and thicker drink once blended.
 You can use these in delicious banana smoothie combinations or other types of smoothies where banana isn’t the main ingredient.

 You can also use frozen bananas for more than just smoothies.
-They’re even great for baking such as making delicious banana bread and so much more.
+They’re even great for baking, such as making delicious banana bread and so much more.

 Now let’s talk about the best process of freezing this fantastic fruit.

-How to freeze Bananas
+How to Freeze Bananas

 The process of freezing bananas for smoothies is really straightforward, but there are a few things you should watch out for that I will mention below.

-I covered the basics above, but you can go one step further to freezing a banana correctly.
-It’s important to know that the following steps are not essential but may help you out when it comes to getting that perfect frozen banana.
+I should note that the following steps are not essential but may help you out when it comes to getting that perfect frozen banana.

-- You can freeze the banana on a tray with baking paper before transferring to a bag.
+- You can freeze the banana on a tray with baking paper before transferring it to a bag.
 This will help prevent the banana from sticking together.
 Of course, you will need a big enough freezer to do this.
 I haven’t had any problems with the bananas freezing together so bad that I couldn’t separate them.

 - Freezing in single serving size batches is ideal as you will be able to just grab one bag out for one lot of a smoothie recipe.

 I hope this guide has helped you with understanding both how and why freezing bananas for smoothies is a good thing to do.
-If you have any issues, feedback or anything else, then please feel free to leave a comment below.
+If you have any issues, feedback, or anything else, then please feel free to leave a comment below.